 How to Make Blackberry Tea

-woman straining cooked black berries
+woman straining cooked blackberries

 1. Boil water